The infamous cheap AT24C256 I2C EEPROM breakout board provides 32K bytes of storage for your projects.

 Second, use the I2C read address to read the bytes from that memory location.

-• 0xA1 is the I2C device read address to access data at the location we set with the previous command.
+• 0xA1 - is the I2C device read address to access data at the location we set with the previous command: 0xA1 (the AT24C256 has a 7-bit address, so the Bus Pirate uses the 8-bit address 0xA1 for reading).

 Get a Bus Pirate